LIers find little comfort in mortgage forbearance

 The Mortgage Bankers Association reported that requests for loan reprieves skyrocketed last month, with lenders receiving 270 times more forbearance requests at the end of March than they had at the beginning of the month.
 The share of loans in forbearance — that is, a temporary suspension of payments — was about 15 times higher in early April than it had been a month before, surging from 0.25% to 3.74%.

-Some Island homeowners said they were surprised to learn that if they get a loan reprieve, they would be required to make up the missed payments in a lump sum at the end of the forbearance period – up to six months for federally backed loans, including those backed by government-sponsored mortgage giants Fannie Mae and Freddie Mac, or three months for loans from New York-regulated companies – rather than stretching out the repayments over a longer term or adding them to the end of the loan period.
+Some Island homeowners said they were surprised to learn that if they get a loan reprieve, they would be required to make up the missed payments in a lump sum at the end of the forbearance period, rather than stretching out the repayments over a longer term or adding them to the end of the loan period.
+The forbearance periods are up to six months, with the option of an additional six-month extension, for federally backed loans, including those backed by the Federal Housing Administration and government-sponsored mortgage giants Fannie Mae and Freddie Mac, or three months for loans from New York-regulated companies.

+Fannie Mae has sent lenders a script to use with homeowners impacted by the pandemic, which suggests extended repayment plans for those who cannot make up all the missed payments at once.
+Freddie Mac is allowing servicers to offer loan modifications that are normally only available during natural disasters.

 Tony Giametta, 64, who lives with his wife in Oceanside, said he is current on his mortgage payments but he called his lender, U.S. Bank, to see what his options would be if he starts to encounter financial problems.
 He was “taken aback,” he said, to learn that if he were to miss any payments due to the pandemic, all the missed payments would be due in a lump sum in August.

-“When I heard that I said, ‘You’ve got to be kidding me, how can you even pass that off as a relief program?,’” said Giametta, a retiree who formerly worked at John F. Kennedy Airport.
+“When I heard that I said, ‘You’ve got to be kidding me, how can you even pass that off as a relief program?’” said Giametta, a retiree who formerly worked at Kennedy Airport.
 “I’m not looking for a handout, nobody’s looking for that, but at least work with the people.”

 Lenders "are being very quick to offer immediate forbearance to people where they can forgo mortgage payments for a period of time," said Guy Cecala, publisher of Inside Mortgage Finance.
 "But we're not really thinking about how we're going to get them to catch up or resume making mortgage payments down the road.
 And that's going to be problematic."